toevi/RadioAndroidPro/README.md

 **Filter state persistence**

-The filter toggle state is persisted so it survives app restarts.
+The filter toggle state is persisted in JSON-backed settings so it survives app restarts.
 The player page restores it before the first UI update — so the filter button reflects the last-used state immediately, without a flicker.
+The favorite flag itself is part of each station record in the JSON station store — no separate favorites database.

 ---